Excessive alcohol consumption has consequences for the user and their relatives, friends, employers, and the country as a whole.

 Accidents under the influence of alcohol take place, like, fires.
 The annual publication on the prevalence of addictive substances usage in Latvia states that in 2009 approximately one third (29%) of fatalities in fires occurred when the individuals involved were under the influence of alcohol or narcotics.

 The mental and emotional aspect of your personality stops developing.
 In 2008, pertaining to individuals who had been registered with alcohol addiction for first time, the majority (64.8%) had secondary or secondary vocational education.
 29.96% finished elementary school, while 1.04% – only had some elementary schooling.
 Only 4.2% of individuals registered for the first time with alcohol addiction had higher education.

 The quality and capacity of work decrease.
 Occupational accidents take place.
-For example, in 2008, 28 people suffered work-related accidents under the influence of alcohol in Latvia, 12 of them were seriously injured and five were killed.
+For example, in 2017, 13 people suffered work-related accidents under the influence of alcohol in Latvia, 4 of them were seriously injured, 6 were slightly injured and 3 were killed.
 More than 80% of companies in the construction, manufacturing, agriculture, forestry, transport, communications, and storage sectors believe that the use of alcohol by employees increases the risk of a trauma.
 Employers are mostly concerned with a reduction in the quality of work, the emergence of mistakes and defects as a result of alcohol use by employees.

 Car accidents when a drunk driver endangers other drivers and pedestrians.
 In 2017, 12 people died in road accidents caused by alcohol or intoxicating substances (17 in 2016), which is 8.8% (in 2016 – 10.8%) of all deaths in road traffic accidents.
 In Latvia, in 2017, a total of 3,680 drivers were detained while driving under the influence of alcohol (3,839 in 2016, respectively).